 On becoming a member of our bank, you're not just a customer, you're an owner!

-Don’t hide passwords, PIN numbers, user names or any other personal information in your phone.
+Don’t store passwords, PIN numbers, user names or any other personal information in your phone.
 This includes keeping information saved within text messages (including sent messages), notes and calendars.
 It could also include storing messages or emails from your financial institution, or PIN numbers and passwords as contacts in your phone.
 Regardless of how well you think you’ve hidden it, fraudsters know what to look for.
 The safest thing to do is memorise these details and ensure any and all information is deleted before you sell the device or lend it to anyone else.

 You should never SMS any personal information such as your full name, date of birth, passport number or drivers licence number.
 This information could potentially be used by fraudsters for ID theft.